Are you praying as much as you want to or do you feel like you have fallen off the (prayer) wagon and have remained down?

 What does prayer mean to you?

-I won’t bug you down with intellectual definitions or theological expressions.
+I won’t bug you with intellectual definitions or theological expressions.
 Prayer is simply a mode of spiritual communication.

 God is spirit and those who worship him or seek him must do so in the spirit and in truth.
 See John 4:24